-Islamabad: Pakistan's cash-strapped government has set a target of 4.4 percent economic growth for the coming fiscal year, the finance minister said today, while promising new measures to tackle crippling power cuts.
+Islamabad: Pakistan`s cash-strapped government has set a target of 4.4 per cent economic growth for the coming fiscal year, the Finance Minister said on Wednesday, while promising new measures to tackle crippling power cuts.

-The new government of Prime Minister Nawaz Sharif's Pakistan Muslim League-N faces a daunting array of problems ranging from an energy sector crippled by USD 5 billion of debt to dwindling foreign exchange reserves, all the while facing down a Taliban insurgency.
+The new government of Prime Minister Nawaz Sharif`s Pakistan Muslim League-N faces a daunting array of problems ranging from an energy sector crippled by $5 billion of debt to dwindling foreign exchange reserves, all the while facing down a Taliban insurgency.

 Dar promised to solve the disrupted payment cycle which has crippled the energy sector with daily power outages from 16 to 18 hours.